logo

 Listing

-A Maltese UCITS scheme, a Maltese Non-UCITS scheme or an overseas based Non-UCITS scheme may apply for admissibility to listing with the Malta Listing Authority.
-A European UCITS Scheme may also apply for admissibility to listing with the Malta Listing Authority.
+A Maltese CIS scheme may apply for admissibility to listing with the Malta Listing Authority.
+A European CIS Scheme may also apply for admissibility to listing with the Malta Listing Authority.

-A formal application for authorisation for admissibility to listing can be made to the Malta listing authority concurrently with the submission to the MFSA of an application for a licence.
-In such a scenario the listing authority would consider such application for authorisation for Admissibility to Malta Listing provided that in the case of a CIS established under Maltese legislation or established in a recognised jurisdiction and which is to be marketed in Malta, the listing authority shall only issue the authorisation for admissibility to listing under after the license pertinent to the CIS has been duly issued by the MFSA.
-At the outset, the MFSA will request permission from the applicant to copy all communication concerning licensing to the Listing Authority so that when the licensing procedure has been completed, the Listing Authority will be aware of relevant information, thus avoiding duplication of work.
+A formal application for authorisation for admissibility to listing can be made to the Malta Listing Authority concurrently with the submission to the MFSA of an application for a licence.
+In such a scenario the listing authority would consider such application for authorisation for admissibility to Malta listing provided that in the case of a CIS established under Maltese legislation or established in a recognised jurisdiction and which is to be marketed in Malta, the listing authority shall only issue the authorisation for admissibility to listing under after the license pertinent to the CIS has been duly issued by the MFSA.
+At the outset, the MFSA will request permission from the applicant to copy all communication concerning licensing to the Malta Listing Authority so that when the licensing procedure has been completed, the Malta Listing Authority will be aware of relevant information, thus avoiding duplication of work.

 Opting for listing, translates in enhancing the international profile of the listed security.
 Secondly, certain institutional investors may only acquire units in a CIS that is listed.
 Consequently, listing on the Stock Exchange increases the marketability of the CIS.